French Themed Recital 2017 is scheduled for Sunday, April 30, 2017 and is now open for submissions!

-The primary purpose of the recitals is to allow AB forum members to provide a snapshot of where they are in their piano journey at that particular point in time.
-The goal is not perfection but rather to share with one another our current projects.
 If you are fairly new to the piano, please do not be intimidated by some of the talent here in the ABF.
-We all consider ourselves to be beginners even though we may have been playing for some time.
+We all consider ourselves to be amateurs even though we may have been playing for some time.
 And, we LOVE to hear recordings from folks new to the keyboard.
-So even if you're on your first Alfred's method book, we would really enjoy hearing from you and you should not hesitate to participate.
+So even if you're on your first Alfred's method book, we would *really* enjoy hearing from you.

 Recital submissions must be in MP3 format.
 The maximum size of the file is 20 MB.
 We recommend encoding the recording at 192 kbs with a constant bitrate, as that works best with the online streaming player.
-At that bitrate, a 20 MB file works out to be about 7 minutes in length.
-Submitted recordings are normalized when placed in the consolidated zip files, but the original link will still be available for those who want it.
+At that bitrate, a 20 MB file works out to be about 7-9 minutes in length.
+Your recording will be normalized when placed in the consolidated zip files, but your original link will still be available for those who want it.